marxin/texi2rst-generated/sphinx/share/md.rst

     This constraint does not use a register class, so that it only passively matches suitable registers, and doesn't drive register allocation.

-  .. only:: gccint

   ``Car``
     Constant suitable for the addsi3_r pattern.
 This is a valid offset For byte, halfword, or word addressing.

   ``Rra``
     Matches the return address if it can be replaced with the link register.